My restaurant is unprofitable. How do I fix it?

 - Retail and Food Distribution: Food retail and distribution businesses exhibit EBITDA margins near 9–11%, slightly better than restaurants due to lower per-unit margins but high turnover.

 The challenge for restaurants, cafes, and bars is clear.
 Compared to other industries, they run on very fine margins, which leaves them vulnerable to even minor changes to their business.
 Couple this with a political and economic landscape of uncertainty, and it makes it even more important for businesses to operate efficiently while understanding the financial landscape set out by the UK government.
-With that in mind, we’ve broken down the recent Autumn Budget 2024, which marked some significant changes across the board, many of which will directly, and indirectly affect businesses.
+With that in mind, we’ve taken a look at some of the recent government policy changes, which will impact the sector.

 Business Rates Relief – Not So “Relieving” Anymore

-- The discount on business rates for hospitality businesses will drop from 75% to 40% starting April 2025, capped at £110,000 per business.
+- The discount on business rates for hospitality businesses has dropped from 75% to 40% starting April 2025, capped at £110,000 per business.
 For many, this means your rates bill could more than double.
 For example, restaurants are looking at average increases from £5,051 to £12,122 per year.

 - This could make cash flow tighter than ever, especially if you’re operating in a high-rent area such as London or Manchester.